APSL/django-yubin/README.rst

 django-mailer-2 by is a Chris Beaven fork from a fork of James Tauber's django-mailer and is a reusable Django app for queuing the sending of email.

-django-mailviews from Quora, allows you to compose e-mails using templates in the same way you compose your html templates, and allows you to preview the e-mails.
+django-mailviews from Disqus, allows you to compose e-mails using templates in the same way you compose your html templates, and allows you to preview the e-mails.